frederic-perez/AmE-dictionary/data/dictionary.md

 __ecstatic__ _adj_
 __ectopic__ _adj_ _Ectopic pregnancy._
 __Ecuadorian__ _n_ A native or inhabitant of Ecuador.
-__ecumenical__ _adj_ :two: Of worldwide scope or applicability. _Syn_ universal _The movement against violence is intended to be an ecumenical one, applicable to all nations._
+__ecumenical__ _adj_ :three: Of worldwide scope or applicability. _Syn_ universal _The movement against violence is intended to be an ecumenical one, applicable to all nations._
 __eczema__ _n_ A noncontagious inflammation of the skin, characterized chiefly by redness, itching, and the outbreak of lesions that may discharge serous matter and become encrusted and scaly.
 __ED prescription__
 __edacious__ _adj_ Characterized by voracity; devouring. _Syn_ ravenous, voracious, wolfish, esurient, rapacious, ravening _The edacious vultures soon devoured the animal’s remains._